dart-lang/language/working/modules/private-imports.md

     the receiver.
 Include only types and superinterfaces defined in the current library or in libraries that were imported with a private import clause.

+2. If any of the members is declared in the current library, then the name resolves to the private name in this library.
+Local private instance members shadow imported ones.

-2. It is a compile-time error if multiple declarations match from more than one library.
+3. Else, it is a compile-time error if multiple declarations match from more than one library.
 For example:

     ```dart
     // a.dart